 Once you have looked around the house, there is still the wider estate to explore.
 If you are feeling energetic, you can hire bikes and try out one of the cycle trails, or pull on your trainers for a two hour walk or 5km run.

 The Park Café is next to the visitor car park and cycle hire.
-I discovered this is a splendid place to relax on the veranda with a slice of something nice, while my children let off steam on the adventure playground next to the cafe.
+This is a splendid place to relax on the veranda with a slice of something nice, while your children let off steam on the adventure playground next to the cafe.
 The Stables tearoom is by the main house and has a sunny courtyard to enjoy a quick bite.
 There’s also a restaurant in the old servants’ hall, housekeeper’s room and housemaids’ room where you can have lunch or afternoon tea.

-Is there anything better than lying down in the shade of the trees on a warm summer’s day?
-We rolled out our picnic blanket and had a break in the gardens, and there are plenty of places to relax in the grounds.
+Or if you fancy lying down in the shade of the trees on a warm summer’s day, you can roll out your picnic blanket and have a break in the gardens, and there are plenty of places to relax in the grounds.
 But if you fancy somewhere a little more peaceful to have a picnic, head for nearby Respryn Bridge, a five arched medieval bridge spanning the River Fowey.
 From A30 or A38, follow the signs to Lanhydrock House.
 Turn left where you see the brown sign for the car park.
 Drive past the entrance gates, follow the road down the hill and bear right.
 You will see the car park on your left.
 There is a nice meadow by Respryn Bridge and the river for a picnic.

 Address: Bodmin, Cornwall PL30 5AD